 American Literature’s War on Crime: Novels and the Hidden History of Mass Incarceration

 While the United States was building the world’s largest prison system, Americans were reading crime novels.
 What did it mean to read crime fiction in a “tough-on-crime” era?
 How were fictional stories about crime linked to cultural narratives about criminality, class, and race?
 What did novels have to do with the making of mass imprisonment in America?
+Theodore Martin offers a groundbreaking account of the ways that reading habits and crime politics intersected in the age of mass incarceration.
+He shows how the War on Crime was waged on the page, arguing that fiction made the policies and ideologies of crime control legible to diverse readerships.
+Rewriting the history of one of the past century’s most popular genres, this ambitious book reveals how the rise of mass incarceration transformed American crime fiction—and how crime fiction became a key battleground in the War on Crime.

 Contemporary Drift: Genre, Historicism, and the Problem of the Present

-Columbia University Press, 2017 (Literature Now)
+Columbia University Press, 2017 (part of the Literature Now series)

 What does it mean to call something “contemporary”?
 More than simply denoting what’s new, it speaks to how we come to know the present we’re living in and how we develop a shared story about it.
 In Contemporary Drift, Theodore Martin argues that the contemporary is not just a historical period but also a conceptual problem, and he claims that contemporary genre fiction offers a much-needed resource for resolving that problem.
 Studying a wide range of novelists and filmmakers, Martin shows how genre fiction, with its mix of old and new, brings to light the complicated process by which we make sense of our present and determine what belongs to our time.